-Do you remember the famous windmill which stood here?
-It actually used to house the old pumping station before the sewage system was upgraded.
+Do you remember the famous windmill which once stood here?
+It used to house the old pumping station before the sewage system was upgraded.
 You can just see it in this old photo below.
 There are more old Blackpool photos here.

 Waterloo Headland and Blackpool South Shore Beach

-It’s not easy to see just how big it is from a photo – why don’t you go and explore for yourself?
+It’s not easy to see just how big it is from a photo.
+Why don’t you go and explore for yourself?

+It’s a great big, wide open space.
+Perfect for walks in winter or summer, with great access to the beach.
 There are more miles of golden sands for you to explore at Waterloo Headland, and more Spanish Steps to sit on, catch your breath and enjoy the views.